agroal/pgagroal/doc/CONFIGURATION.md

 See a more complete [sample](./etc/pgagroal.conf) configuration for running `pgagroal` on `localhost`.

 ## [pgagroal]

+This section is mandatory and the pooler will refuse to start if the configuration file does not specify one and opnly one.
+Usually this section is place on top of the configuration file, but its position within the file does not really matter.
+The available keys and their accepted values are reported in the table below.

 | Property | Default | Unit | Required | Description |
 |----------|---------|------|----------|-------------|